dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/00-upgrading-to-v1.7.md

 ### Model governance

-Model governance was introduced in dbt Core v1.5 and it is continuing to be refined.
-The additional features and functionality have been added in v1.7 are as follows:
+dbt Core v1.5 introduced model governance which we're continuing to refine.  v1.7 includes these additional features and functionality:

 - **[Breaking change detection](/reference/resource-properties/versions) for models with contracts enforced:** When dbt detects a breaking change to a model with an enforced contract during state comparison, it will now raise an error for versioned models and a warning for models that are not versioned.
 - **[Set `access` as a config](/reference/resource-configs/access):** It's now possible to set a model's `access` within config blocks in the model's file or the `dbt_project.yml` for an entire subfolder at once.